TRIM5alpha: HIV-1 resistance

-Rhesus macaques, a species of Old World monkeys, appeared to be almost completely resistant to HIV-1, the virus that causes AIDS in humans.
-The Rhesus macaques version of TRIM5α was very quick and had a high enough affinity to the incoming HIV capsule that it could bind and degrade it quickly so that the virus was neutralized.
+Rhesus macaques, a species of Old World monkeys, are almost completely resistant to HIV-1, the virus that causes AIDS in humans.
+This resistance is due to a version of the antiviral protein TRIM5α that binds the HIV-1 capsid with high affinity and rapidly induces its degradation, effectively neutralizing the virus.

-Humans also have a TRIM5α, but it is not well enough tuned to mediate a sufficient response.
-However, the human version of TRIM5α can inhibit strains of the murine leukemia virus (MLV) as well as equine infectious anemia virus (EIAV).
+Humans also express TRIM5α, but the human variant is not sufficiently adapted to block HIV-1 effectively.
+However, it can restrict other retroviruses, including certain strains of murine leukemia virus (MLV) and equine infectious anemia virus (EIAV).

-Prior to the discovery of TRIM5α as an antiviral protein, the inhibition phenotype had been described and coined Ref1 (in human cells) and Lv1 (in monkey cells).
-This terminology is now largely abandoned.
+Before TRIM5α was identified as the underlying restriction factor, this antiviral activity had been observed and termed Ref1 in human cells and Lv1 in monkey cells.
+These terms are now largely obsolete.

-A related protein, named TRIMCyp (or TRIM5-CypA), was isolated in the owl monkey, a species of New World monkey, and shown to potently inhibit infection by HIV-1.
-A similar protein has arisen independently in Old World monkeys and has been identified in several species of macaque.
+A related protein, known as TRIMCyp (or TRIM5-CypA), was discovered in the owl monkey, a species of New World monkey.
+This fusion protein potently inhibits HIV-1 infection.
+A similar TRIMCyp protein has independently evolved in several species of Old World monkeys, including various macaques.